halented/men-backend-codebase/README.md

 __

 I've been a big fan of React for a while, but that part of the MERN stack isn't involved in this post.
-If anyone does have a specific question about how to the backend we are about to build up with a React frontend, please leave a comment and I would be happy to make a new post with that information as well.
+If anyone does have a specific question about how to hook the backend we are about to build up with a React frontend, please leave a comment and I would be happy to make a new post with that information as well.

 Since this is focused on MERN without the R, the acronym we'll use for this post is MEN.
-Why not.
-Finally, MEN will be useful! 😄
+Why not. 😄

 Here's the overview of the walkthrough: